Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 6. Use a rake: A small rake, such as a desk or table rake, can be used to create patterns in the sand or gravel.

-A small zen garden can be an attractive and calming addition to any room in your home, and is a great way to bring the peacefulness of nature into your living space.
-With a little creativity and a few simple elements, you can create a beautiful and peaceful oasis in your home.
+A small zen garden can be an attractive and calming addition to any room in your home and is a great way to bring the peacefulness of nature into your living space.

 Creating a zen garden on a budget is possible.
 Here are some tips and suggestions that can help you create your own zen garden without breaking the bank.